Orr Litchfield’s competition lawyers advise clients on a broad range of competition matters both nationally and internationally.

 We can advise businesses which believe that they may be the victim of abusive commercial practices as well as those which need to consider whether such claims could be brought against them.

-Our competition lawyers are supported by Commercial, Corporate, Employment, Intellectual Property, Litigation and Dispute Resolution, Property and Real Estate, and Planning and Environmental legal experts where required to provide a full Competition Law service.
+Our competition lawyers are supported by Corporate, Competition, Employment, Intellectual Property, Litigation and Dispute Resolution, Property and Real Estate, and Planning and Environmental legal experts where required to provide a full Commercial Law service.

 We work closely with pensions, tax and financial advisors to help our clients deal with their competition issues in the most efficient and effective way.